LEARNAcademy/syllabus/javascript/intro.md

 #### Troubleshooting Tips

-- Is the file path is correct?
+- Is the file path correct?

 ---